Caption: Mdm Dilla (right) with Ms Lynette Liew (left), TOUCH’s reablement coordinator

 “I felt depressed.
 I was not used to confronting my problems alone.
 My husband was always there for me.
-We were very close,” said Mdm Dilla.
+We were close,” said Mdm Dilla.
 “As I had difficulties walking, I did not have the confidence to go out alone.
 I was also depending on people to run errands for me.”

 The courage to move on